The Real Estate M&A and Private Equity Review: Brazil

 The due diligence may verify the existence of open issues (debts, suits and claims) concerning the target property or the seller, which could label the deal as a fraudulent sale and eventually vitiate the transfer of legal title.

-Further, a buyer could use due diligence efforts as proof of its good faith in acquiring a property, which may help protect its ownership rights against third-party claims.
+Furthermore, a buyer could use due diligence efforts as proof of its good faith in acquiring a property, which may help protect its ownership rights against third-party claims.

-Based on due diligence findings, the buyer may ask for additional pre-closing measures, such as:
+On the basis of due diligence findings, the buyer may ask for additional pre-closing measures, such as:

 - a more robust set of guarantees;